DevGene2/loading/README.md

 ## OPTIONAL
     If you ever meet the creator of "loading animation utility" subsequently you should offer him a hug (optional) or buy him a coffee (optional).
-Creator has complete rights to refure (which is most unlikely to happen).
+Creator has complete rights to refuse (which is most unlikely to happen).
 Do everything which you can do to be awesome.